-occupational costs related to ability to pay.
-This was explored in the UK-based Lenders project in which banks who lend to owner-occupiers were concerned with their ability to pay; thus, they concluded that a buyer of a unit that has lower energy bills and lower overall household costs, due to high levels of energy efficiency may be a less risky borrower.
-These findings were supported through REVALUE.
+• occupational costs related to ability to pay.
+This was explored in the UK based Lenders project in which banks who lend to owner-occupiers are concerned with the ability to pay; thus, they concluded that a buyer of a unit that has lower energy bills and lower overall household costs, due to high levels of energy efficiency may be a less risky borrower.
+These findings were supported through REVALUE

-prospects of lower risk and added value.
-Green mortgages aimed at providing discounted mortgages for both energy efficient stock and for upgrade projects are now being developed through the EeMAP project and other bank initiatives.
+• prospects of lower risk and added value.
+Green mortgages aimed at providing discounted mortgages for both energy efficient stock and for upgrade projects are now being developed through the EeMap project and other bank initiatives.

-These represent important steps that may impact market values; however, these initiatives are geared to individual lending, not corporate lending; for which different approaches may prevail.
+These represent important steps that may impact market values; however, the initiatives detailed above they are geared to individual lending, not corporate lending; for these different approaches may prevail

-These are all positive developments.
-There has been less progress in relation to valuer fees.
-A detailed consideration of energy matters and value requires more inspection time and possibly the instruction of other technical experts to work alongside the valuer.
+These moves are all positive; where there has been less progress, is in relation to valuer fees.
+To allow a detailed consideration of energy matters and value, requires more inspection time and possibly the instruction of other technical experts to work alongside the valuer.
 This issue appears as yet unresolved, but at least it is more clearly recognised.

-Valuations: an improving data landscape
+Valuations: an improving Data landscape

-The standards and norms in relation to valuation were extensively debated, discussed and reviewed.
-What we distilled from the discussions was that, whilst norms and standards can - and are - set and revised, these have a primary purpose of ensuring consistency of process, rather than method, the choice of which is down to the valuer (Red Book, 2017) where appropriate.
+The standards and norms in relation to valuation were extensively debated, discussed and reviewed (D2.4).
+What we distilled from the discussions was that, whilst norms and standards can - and are - set and revised, these have a primary purpose of ensuring consistency of process, rather than method, the choice of which is down to the valuer (Red Book, 2017) as long as it can show to be appropriate and is justified.